olhkyle/trello/README.md

 <details>
   <summary>
-  <h3> ☕️ Rendering based on Diff Algorithm and Reconciliation mentioned in React</h3>
+  <h3> ☕️ Rendering based on Reconciliation mentioned in React using a Diffing Algorithm</h3>
   </summary>

   <div markdown="1">